1ngr1d/fronteers/README.md

 4. `base/` – Base elements, unclassed `h1`, `ol`, etc. These are semantic HTML elements that require some base styling for when they exist outside of a component context (e.g. a regular, bulleted list in some body copy).
+5. `objects/` – design patterns, objects, abstractions and constructs.
-5. `gui/` – Designed components and modules.
+6. `gui/` – Designed components and modules.
 These build on top of semantic HTML elements and are referred to mainly through class selectors.
-6. `trumps/` – Style trumps, helper classes and overrides.
+7. `trumps/` – Style trumps, helper classes and overrides.
 These need to override any other styles and thus come last.
 It is now uncommon for these styles to carry `!important`.